 ABOUT

-I am a Dutch artist based in Rotterdam.
-I studied Fine arts and Lifestyle design at the Willem de Kooning academy.
-This background of 2 different ways of approaching art & design manifests itself in a wide range of different types of work.
-However, in all these different types of work I am searching for connection.
-Connection with myself, connection with others, connection with nature and our surroundings.
-The intention of my work is to invite myself and others to slow down to create space for that connection.
+I am a Dutch artist based in Rotterdam, where I strive to uncover everyday magic through slow, meditative art and design at Atelier Fleur Moerenhout.
+I studied Fine Arts and Lifestyle Design at the Willem de Kooning Academy, and this dual background manifests in a wide range of work.
+Despite the diversity of my creations, the core of my practice is the pursuit of connection—connection with myself, others, nature, and our surroundings.
+The intention of my work is to invite myself and others to slow down and create space for these connections.

 Because slowness is necessary to do things with attention, and a happy side effect of attention is connection.
 Could slowing down and creating space for connection be a possible solution for the climate- and loneliness crisis?